 "Having a dog is largely a matter of teaching the dog self-control.
 A good dog - and a safe dog around children - sits when he wants to jump, resists when he wants to take, and releases what he wants to hold onto.
 Anything you can do to foster that kind of control is for the best.
 Everything you do with your dog teaches him something!
 Make sure that the games you play foster the behaviors and attitudes you want ...
 Good games promote cooperation and control." - Sarah Wilson, Good Owners, Great Pets

 Avoid any action that might be mistaken as a challenge or teasing.
 Don't hover and pounce.
 Avoid games of keep-away, taunting the dog with the toy before it is thrown, wrenching it out of the dog's mouth after a momentary game of tug-of-war, and dangling the toy out of reach or behind your back to keep the dog from grabbing it away from you.
-These games increase dominant, pushy behavior.
+These games increase rude, pushy behavior.
 These might be good ways to entice a shy dog to play, but should be avoided with a highly motivated, confident dog.
-A dog who enjoys playing these games with the adults in the family cannot possibly know that it isn't the same game when the five-year-old holds his peanut butter sandwich above his head.
-Tug-of-war games become merely annoying when clean laundry is ripped from the clothesline - its a dangerous game when the adult dog plays it with a passer-by on a bicycle, or snares a running child.
+A dog who enjoys playing these games with the adults in the family cannot possibly know that it isn't the same game when the five-year-old holds his peanut butter sandwich or favorite toy above his head.

 Dewey loves his ball!